A battle may be brewing over the funding of paramedic services in Pinellas County.

 "I'm willing to look at those things because you can save a few dollars up front, but you pay long-term if you don't have effective services," Welch said.

-Woodard said that option wasn't explored because staff was given specific direction not to raise the tax rate.
+Woodard said that option wasn't explored because the staff was given specific direction not to raise the tax rate.

 The county already pulled more than $12-million from EMS reserves to the fund the contracts.
 It needs the remaining $18.2-million in reserves because next year's property tax revenues don't start flowing in until November, Woodard said.